kanryu/qlanguageselector/README.md

 ## Text based translations

-This library supports text based translation.
+QLanguageSelector supports text based translation.
 It is an ini file of the following format.
 (For convenience of the user, it may be better not to have the extension **ini**)

 ```
 ; Language file was generated at Sun, 25 Nov 2018 21:09:55 +0900